Allocations from the last /8

 To prevent this policy from being triggered while there is still free space in other /8s, the final few "normal" requests will most likely be assigned and/or allocated as multiple, discontinuous prefixes.
 The last assignment or allocation will not be filled completely.

 C. Impact of Policy on RIPE NCC Operations/Services

 Current policies and procedures allow one organisation to set up and operate multiple LIRs, each with their own allocations.
 There are many organisations that do this.
 It is possible that some organisations will open multiple LIRs to obtain more than one /22.
 There is currently no basis for denying any organisation this right.

 D. Legal Impact of Policy

-This policy proposal has many similarities with the withdrawn policy proposals 2008-06 and 2009-04 (IPv4 Allocation and Assignment to Facilitate IPv6 Deployment)
+This policy proposal has many similarities with the withdrawn policy proposals 2008-06 (Use of final /8) and 2009-04 (IPv4 Allocation and Assignment to Facilitate IPv6 Deployment)

 The RIPE NCC has studied the legal implications of these previous proposals.
 The conclusions of this study have been published on the Address Policy Working Group mailing list:

 On the basis of this study, the RIPE NCC does not anticipate that the implementation of this proposed policy would cause any significant legal implications.